NushaMBZ/aide-memoire/Level 4/EEI4366/N DS-03.md

 # Functions

-Functions in MySQL are reusable blocks of code that accept parameters, perform calculations or operations, and return a single value.
-They are typically used to encapsulate complex logic and make it easier to work with databases.
+Functions in MySQL are <mark style="background: #FFF3A3A6;">reusable blocks of code that accept parameters, perform calculations or operations, and return a single value.</mark> They are typically used to encapsulate complex logic and make it easier to work with databases.

 1. **User-Defined Functions (UDFs)**: